jabarszcz/intro_to_fp/PITCHME.md

 - They complement product types (aggregation of multiple values together like our `MyPair`)

-- One of the values is allowed at a time, and we know which one is in use.
+- With sum types, one of the values is allowed at a time, and we know which one is in use.

 - Similar to C++ unions + a tag